Web3 Technology Explained: The Future of the Decentralized Internet

 6. Security and Privacy in Web3

-Web3 improves privacy by minimizing centralized data storage.
+Web3 improves security and privacy by minimizing centralized data storage and control.

 Security and privacy features include: